 According to the Articles of Association, the Annual General Meeting of shareholders elects the Company’s auditor, which must be a firm authorised by the Finnish Central Chamber of Commerce; otherwise the Company will have one main auditor and one deputy auditor.
 The auditor’s term is for one year and finishes at the end of the first General Meeting following election.

-On 23 May 2017 General Meeting elected Authorised Public Accountant Ernst & Young Oy ("EY") as auditor, with Authorised Public Accountant Erkka Talvinko having the principal responsibility.
+During Afarak’s General Meeting held in May 2018, Authorised Public Accountant Ernst & Young Oy (“EY”) was elected as auditor, with Authorised Public Accountant Erkka Talvinko having the principal responsibility.
 EY is also the local auditor of all of the Group companies.